-Many investors are still learning about the various metrics that can be useful when analysing a stock.
-This article is for those who would like to learn about Return On Equity (ROE).
+While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
 We'll use ROE to examine Guidewire Software, Inc. (NYSE:GWRE), by way of a worked example.

 The formula for ROE is:

 Return on Equity = Net Profit ÷ Shareholders' Equity

 1.3% = US$21m ÷ US$1.6b (Based on the trailing twelve months to July 2019.)